About the author Or: Who does this guy think they are, anyway?

 - Where would you like to live? — A large, secluded home, out in the countryside, but not so far out that it becomes a pain to visit the big city.
 Probably England, rather than the Netherlands, if only for the sheer diversity of scenery.
 (We’ve got rainforests, yi kna!)

-- Your favourite painters and composers. — Rembrandt van Rijn.
+- Your favourite painters and composers. — Maxfield Parrish.
+Francisco Goya.
+Ken Currie.
+Ilya Repin.
 Thom Yorke & Jonny Greenwood.
 Wes Anderson, if one is willing to include painters of the screen.

 - Your favourite heroes in real life. — Julian the Apostate, the last pagan emperor of Rome.
 Olaudah Equiano, the abolitionist and author who escaped from slavery.
-John Snow, the physician who figured out a cholera outbreak was caused by contaminated water rather than “bad air”.
-Alan Turing, the computer scientist and WWII code breaker persecuted by the British government for his homosexuality.
 Willem Arondeus, the gay Dutch resistance fighter whose last words were “tell the people that homosexuals are not by definition weak”.
-Seretse Khama, the statesman who turned post-colonial Botswana into one of the most successful countries in Africa.
 Norman Borlaug, the agriculturist whose introduction of high-yield, disease-resistant wheats saved billions from starvation.
-Stanislav Petrov, the Soviet military officer who refused to start a nuclear war upon receiving a false alarm.

 - Your favourite heroines in real life. — Mary Wollstonecraft, the writer and philosopher considered one of the first feminists.
-Florence Nightingale, the nurse and statistician who organised care for wounded soldiers in the Crimean war and founded the world’s first secular nursing school.
-Marie Curie, the scientist who discovered radioactivity.
+Marie Curie, the scientist who discovered and would perish at the hands of radioactivity.

 - Your favourite food and drink. — I could demolish a naan bread stuffed with döner kebab any day of the week.
-For a drink, that sickly-sweet coconut water you can buy at the Asian supermarket.
+For a drink, sickly-sweet milk bubble tea.

-- Your favourite names. — Other than my own: Xanthe.
-Aurora.
+- Your favourite names. — Other than my own: Aurora.
 Dionis.
+Floriaan.
 Geoffrey.
 IJsbrand.
 Dick van Dyke.
 As a surname, Urquhart.

 - Your pet aversion. — Those who plug their ears at the sound of another's thought.
 Also, small, loud dogs.

-- What characters in history do you most dislike. — Joseph Goebbels, the chief propagandist for the Nazi regime.
+- What characters in history do you most dislike. — Joseph Goebbels, the Nazi regime’s chief propagandist.
 Lavrentiy Beria, the genocidal head of Stalin’s secret police.
-Enoch Powell, the openly racist arch-Tory politician and scholar infamous for his 1968 anti-immigration “rivers of blood” speech.
+Enoch Powell, the openly racist arch-Tory who became infamous for his anti-immigration “rivers of blood” speech in 1968.
 Phyllis Schlafly, the conservative activist who kneecapped women’s rights in the United States.

 - What is your present state of mind. — Wouldn’t you like to know?